Objectives of Aviation Quality and Safety Management Systems

 - Processes lack oversight; and

-- Safety and quality managers seldom stay at the same position for more than three years.
+- Safety and quality managers seldom stay in the same position for more than three years.

 Final Thoughts on Adopting Processes for Quality & Safety Cultures